ThaddeusJiang/AIer/README.md

 AIer is a web application that allows you to create and share AI Avatars with your friends.
 It is built with Next.js, Supabase.

+## Memo

+2023-06-05: I have decided to use Next.js Page Router and client-side data fetching to build this app, I won't upgrate to Next.js App Router by myself.

+If you want to use Next.js App Router and server-side data fetching, pull request is welcome.

 ## Features

 - Secure user management and authentication with [Supabase](https://supabase.io/docs/guides/auth)